OpenDSA/OpenDSA/RST/en/Bounds/BoundLower.rst

 specific behavior that must take place should be viewed with some suspicion.

-Let us consider the Towers of Hanoi problem again.
+Let us consider the :term:`Towers of Hanoi problem`.
-Recall from Module :numref:`<Recursion>` that our basic algorithm is to move :math:`n-1` disks (recursively) to the middle pole, move the bottom disk to the third pole, and then move :math:`n-1` disks (again recursively) from the middle to the third pole.
+Our basic algorithm is to move :math:`n-1` disks (recursively) to the middle pole, move the bottom disk to the third pole, and then move :math:`n-1` disks (again recursively) from the middle to the third pole.
 This algorithm generates the recurrence :math:`\mathbf{T}(n) = 2\mathbf{T}(n-1) + 1 = 2^n - 1`.
 So, the upper bound for our algorithm is :math:`2^n - 1`.